QUICK SUMMARY

 Both of these concerns are valid, but that shouldn’t stop us from enjoying the culinary use of cooking with essential oils.
 Minimize exposure to high heat by adding essential oils last, and minimize evaporation by proper dilution and dispersion throughout the recipe.

-While one would think boiling would eliminate the beneficial properties, but at least one study found that some properties were better retained during boiling than baking.
-(4) Go figure!
+While one would think boiling would eliminate the beneficial properties, at least one study evaluating thymol and carvacrol found that boiling retained more of these compounds than baking in that particular food model.
+(7) Go figure!

 Because these oils are going to be ingested and some of the properties are indeed retained, it’s important to get high-quality, certified organic oils for the absolute best in safety and flavor.